 - Flexible Visits (unknown Line Items on each Visit) - if you know which Line Items will occur throughout the length of a Job, but aren't sure which Line Items will occur on each Visit when setting up the Job, On-Demand Jobs help to capture all of the information that you need up front, while worrying about which Line Item should be added to which Visit later.

-How to Use On-Demand Jobs
+Using On-Demand Jobs

 1. On-Demand Jobs are a type of Visit Frequency on Recurring Jobs.
 Therefore, to create an On-Demand Job, create a Job in either the Proposal or Active Stage, as needed from the Jobs module.